by Kim W. Torres and Cher Myers

 How was the E.C.
 Able to Make a Difference for this Family?

 The elder has not been able to see two of her four children for over two years due to the conflicts between the siblings.
 She was close to the end of her life and wanted her children to be able to be present with one another and to get along.
 As a result of the intervention from the Eldercaring Coordinator, schedules were created which allowed for visitation with all the children together and the elder.
 This cohesive effort by the children allowed the elder to maintain dignity during the dying process and enjoy the company of her family without tension or animosity.

 Obstacles to Utilizing Eldercaring Coordination:

-Eldercaring Coordination enables families to resolve disputes in a manner that respects the safety and autonomy of their ageing loved ones.?
-The Eldercaring Coordination Initiative is committed to helping the court and community focus on reducing the level of conflict in families as concerns about care and safety for their ageing loved-ones arise.
+Eldercaring Coordination enables families to resolve disputes in a manner that respects the safety and autonomy of their aging loved ones.
+The Eldercaring Coordination Initiative is committed to helping the court and community focus on reducing the level of conflict in families as concerns about care and safety for their aging loved ones arise.

 (Any excerpt from Elder Justice Initiative on Eldercaring Coordination material was approved.)

 For more information check out the Eldercaring Initiative Page or contact the Elder Justice Initiative on Eldercaring Coordination Co-Chairs:

 Linda Fieldstone, M.Ed. | LindaFieldstone@outlook.com

 Judge Michelle Morley | MMorley@circuit5.org